English Silver before the Civil War

 top

-He was subsequently a consultant curator at the Victoria and Albert Museum and is now a freelance lecturer, curator and adviser.
-He has recently completed a term
+House and consultant curator at the Victoria and Albert Museum.
+He has recently completed a term as President of the Silver

 top